Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Conclusion

 \section{Conclusion}

 Industrial Anomaly Detection (IAD) is undergoing a fundamental transformation with the emergence of large-scale models capable of operating in unified and zero-/few-shot settings.
 This work makes a substantial contribution to the IAD dataset landscape by introducing Real-IAD Variety, a large-scale benchmark that not only expands the scope of available data but also establishes rigorous evaluation protocols for assessing state-of-the-art (SOTA) IAD methodologies.
 Real-IAD Variety, characterized by its unprecedented scale and diversity, redefines the benchmark standards for IAD datasets.
-It encompasses 160 categories spanning 28 industries, 24 material types, and 22 color variations with 198,960 images, effectively overcoming the limitations of previous datasets that were constrained by narrow category ranges and limited scenario representation.
+It encompasses 160 categories spanning 28 industries, 24 material types, 22 color variations and \gbb{27 defect types} with \gbb{198,950} images, effectively overcoming the limitations of previous datasets that were constrained by narrow category ranges and limited scenario representation.

-Our comprehensive experimental analysis on Real-IAD Variety reveals several critical findings: (1) Multi-class unsupervised anomaly detection (MUAD) methods experience significant performance degradation as category count increases, with performance declining by $10–30\%$ when scaling from 30 to 160 categories; (2) Zero-shot and few-shot approaches demonstrate remarkable resilience to category scale-up, with minimal performance variation across different category counts, suggesting their superior effectiveness in handling diverse industrial scenarios; (3) Vision-language models (VLMs) leveraging external pre-trained knowledge exhibit fundamentally different scalability characteristics compared to traditional unsupervised methods, highlighting the importance of multimodal learning for large-scale IAD applications.
-This research underscores the pivotal role of dataset diversity and scale in advancing IAD model development.
+Our comprehensive experimental analysis on Real-IAD Variety reveals several critical findings: (1) Most multi-class unsupervised anomaly detection methods experience significant performance degradation as the category count increases, with I-ROC typically declining by 10\%--20\% when scaling from 30 to 160 categories; (2) Zero-shot and few-shot approaches demonstrate remarkable resilience to category scale-up, exhibiting minimal performance fluctuation.
+This suggests their superior scalability and effectiveness in handling diverse industrial scenarios; (3) Vision-language models (VLMs) leveraging external pre-trained knowledge exhibit fundamentally different scalability characteristics compared to traditional unsupervised methods, highlighting the pivotal role of multimodal learning in the next generation of IAD systems.
 Real-IAD Variety and its associated benchmarks provide a solid foundation for future research and innovation, particularly in multi-class, multi-view and zero-/few-shot anomaly detection paradigms.
 We anticipate that this benchmark will facilitate the development of models with enhanced generalization capabilities, ultimately improving the reliability and efficiency of anomaly detection systems in real-world industrial applications.